4 Days in Budapest: A Fun Itinerary for First-Timers

 Here are a few things to know before visiting Budapest:

-Local currency: Hungarian Forint – HUF (1 USD = 294.5 HUF, 1 EUR = 357.2 HUF).
-Bring some HUF with you, but know that you can also exchange money or draw money at an ATM (American Express is not always accepted).
+Local currency: Hungarian Forint – HUF (1 USD = around 402 HUF, 1 EUR = around 412 HUF).
+Bring some HUF with you, but know that you can also pay with a credit card, exchange money, or draw money at an ATM (American Express is not always accepted) though I prefer paying with a card.

-When to visit: I loved visiting in spring because the weather was perfect.
-You can also visit in summer and early fall, and the city can also be an amazing European winter break destination.
+When to visit: I loved traveling in spring because the weather was perfect.
+You can also visit in early to mid-summer, and early fall to enjoy pleasant temperatures.
+The city can also be an amazing European winter break destination due to its Christmas markets.

 Getting from the airport to the city center: I preferred taking a taxi for convenience, but you could use public transport instead.
 Read here for more info on that.

-Most of this itinerary is done on foot, so be sure to bring comfortable shoes.
+Getting around: Most of this itinerary is done on foot, so be sure to bring comfortable shoes.
 When you need to use public transport, purchasing a single-ride ticket should be enough.
+Read more on ticket types, sale points, and validation here.

 A la Maison Grand - a cafe in Budapest

-The rest of the day will focus on the landmarks on the Buda side of the city.
-You can visit them on your own or take a guided tour of Buda / a free walking tour.
+This day will focus on the landmarks on the Buda side of the city.
+You can visit them on your own as I did or take a guided tour of Buda / a free walking tour.

 Fisherman’s Bastion